pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

-The second scenario is more serious, as it means that the orientation information one or more images has somehow been corrupted.
+The second scenario is more serious, as it means that the orientation information for one or more images has somehow been corrupted.
 The :ref:`overlay information panel <overlays_overlay_information_panel>` is useful here, as it allows you to check the orientation information of each images, including the ``qform`` and ``sform`` codes and transformation matrices, and the voxel and world coordinate orientations.

-Once you identify the image(s) which is/are causing the problem, you need to re-generate the image (if it was generated as part of a processing pipeline), or correct the orientation information.
-In the future, you will be able to do this from within FSLeyes, but as of version |version|, you must do this with an external program such as ``fsledithd``.
+Once you identify the image(s) which is/are causing the problem, you need to re-generate the image (if it was generated as part of a processing pipeline), or correct the orientation information in the NIFTI file header.
+In the future, you will be able to do this from within FSLeyes, but as of version
+|version|, you must do this with an external program such as ``fsledithd``.

 .. _troubleshooting_vector_orientation: